junxit/us-congress-bills-112/metadata.md

 - 2011-11-01 — Mr. Franks (AZ) moved to suspend the rules and pass the bill, as amended.
 - 2011-11-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7175-7176)
 - 2011-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7175-7176)
+- 2011-11-02 — Received in the Senate and Read twice and referred to the Committee on Finance.